JaedanC/PythonTutorial/docs/Advanced.md

 1 97
 1 98
 1 99
+1 100
 'Done'
 ```

 Nice.
-This time, the stack was able to close because I gave it an exit strategy when `b == 100`.
+This time, the stack was able to close because I gave it an exit strategy.

+1. `my_function()` is called 100 times, each with a different value for `b`.
+   - `b` = `1, 2, 3, ..., 99, 100`
+2. The stack grows until it is 100 stack frames large.
+When `b == 100` the top most frame is able to return because the base case on lines 3 and 4.
+3. Execution then returns to the stack frame with `b == 99` on line 6 and returns.
+4. `b` = `98, 97, 96, ..., 2, 1` follow the same pattern.
+Popping off the stack on line 6.
+5. Finally the string "Done" makes itself to the main stack frame on line 8 where it is printed to the terminal.

 Depending on what you want a recursive function to do, the exit strategy (or more multiple strategies) may be different.

 One of the best cases for recursion is when searching a tree-like data structure.
 Below is an example of such a structure, and then how a recursive function may work to traverse the structure.